Saint Francis Academic Scholarship

 To be considered, applicants must meet the following criteria:

-- Complete the admissions process and have been admitted to Marian University no later than December 1, 2013.
+- Complete the admission process and have been admitted to Marian University no later than November 1.

 - Hold a minimum high school GPA of 3.50.